christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 - to begin simple

-- just in case you need more later on, not to be stuck by some technical limitations.
+- in case you need more later on, you're not stuck by some technical limitations.

-- just to be sure not to be entirely dependant of Google, not to stick to AppEngine API only.
+- to stay independant of Google future, not to stick to AppEngine API only.

 But do we really need more than what AppEngine provides ?
 What are the benefits of AppEngine ?
 Are you sure to know all about its functions ?
 Let's have a look.